Chart Color Schemes

 Bridgetown is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Bridgetown, as evaluated at the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's structure of 95.2% houses and 4.9% other dwellings.
-Home ownership in Bridgetown was at 44.0%, similar to Non-Metro WA's level.
-The remaining dwellings were either mortgaged (36.9%) or rented (19.0%).
-The median monthly mortgage repayment in the area was $1,400, higher than Non-Metro WA's average of $1,387.
-The median weekly rent figure in Bridgetown was recorded at $300, compared to Non-Metro WA's $250.
-Nationally, Bridgetown's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Bridgetown's dwelling structure, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro WA had 95.2% houses and 4.9% other dwellings.
+Home ownership in Bridgetown was 44.0%, with the remaining dwellings either mortgaged at 36.9% or rented at 19.0%.
+The median monthly mortgage repayment in Bridgetown was $1,400, higher than Non-Metro WA's average of $1,387.
+The median weekly rent figure was recorded at $300 in Bridgetown, compared to Non-Metro WA's $250.
+Nationally, Bridgetown's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing